vadimcn/codelldb/MANUAL.md

 [LLDB commands](http://lldb.llvm.org/tutorial.html) directly into the Debug Console.

 If you would like to evaluate an expression instead, prefix it with '`?`', e.g. `?a+b`.

-Note that any debugger state changes that you make directly through LLDB commands (such as created breakpoints) will not be reflected in the UI and will not be persisted across debugging sessions.

 ## Expressions